Carnitine

 synthesize this nutrient if dietary intake is inadequate.
 Ninety-five percent of

-the body carnitine pool resides in skeletal muscle where it plays a vital role
+the body's carnitine pool resides in skeletal muscle where it plays a vital role

 in fuel metabolism.
-However, vegetarians obtain negligible amounts from their
+Vegetarians obtain negligible amounts of this important

 diet.